 Information is available during workshops regarding mental health and well-being issues, however the focus of the program is to leverage the therapeutic benefits of artistic pursuits.

-The facilitator, RRMH support person and art materials are provided cost free to the community participating in the workshop by the RRMH.
+The facilitator, RRMH support person and art materials are provided cost-free to the community participating in the Creative Livelihoods workshop.

 “When I was a little girl I used to be playing marbles.
 My friends we used to always sit in a circle, used to sit together and play the marbles.
 After that we had to chase one another.
 It was called ‘leewar’.
 I used to be drawing in the sand, that’s my game.
 I always did that.
 Now I can paint those pictures on the canvas.”Jean Walmbeng